-Alan Finkel: It's critically important that we convert our electricity supply to become as near zero as possible, and the only way you can do that with coal is to use carbon-capture-and-storage.
+ALAN FINKEL: It's actually critically important that we convert our electricity supply to become as near zero as possible, and the only way you can do that with coal is to use carbon-capture-storage.
 It's technically possible but it's quite expensive.
-In the meantime, across the world, the cost of generating electricity from wind, and electricity from the sun, has just plummeted, to the point where the cost at wholesale markets per megawatt hour of solar and wind around the world is lower than what was previously achieved with electricity from ordinary coal that doesn't even have carbon capture.
+In the meantime across the world, the cost of generating electricity from wind, and electricity from the sun has just plummeted, to the point where the cost at wholesale markets per megawatt hour of solar and wind around the world is lower than what was previously achieved with electricity that was the cheapest electricity with ordinary coal that doesn't even have carbon capturing.
 So there's a victory that's been won in terms of low cost of renewable generation.

 The challenge is storage.
-Because as everybody knows, wind and solar are intermittent.
-You can have winter days with no wind, which means you've got nothing coming from your solar and wind sources for three or four days - so we need energy storage.
+Because as everybody knows, wind and solar is intermittent.
+You can have winter days with no wind, which means you've got really nothing coming from your solar and wind sources for three or four days - so we need energy storage.
 And that's where the focus of technology development and financial investment should be in the coming decades.